isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 ##############

-The ISB-CGC team is starting to add the new hg38-based TCGA data available from the `GDC Data Portal <https://gdc-portal.nci.nih.gov/>`_ and one of the first obvious questions might be: how does the new hg38 expression data compare to the hg19 data?
+The ISB-CGC team is starting to add the new hg38-based TCGA data available from the `NCI-GDC Data Portal <https://gdc-portal.nci.nih.gov/>`_ and one of the first obvious questions might be: how does the new hg38 expression data compare to the hg19 data?

 Description